fundphys/star-miner/README.md

 # Dep
   python3 -m venv env
+  pip install astropy
+  pip install photutils

 # How to
-  data/ - directory for mount the storage of the fits files
+  fits/ - directory for mount the storage of the fits files

-  scv/ - directory for the output csv files
+  csv/ - directory for the output csv files

   scripts/ - directory for scripts